 Send Off Lanterns

-Chinese people also tend to send off lotus shaped lanterns on the river or like during the night of the Ghost Festival.
-They believe that doing so will allow the ghosts to have guide back to the underworld where they belong.
+Chinese people also tend to send off lotus-shaped lanterns on the river or lake during the night of the Ghost Festival.
+They believe that doing so will allow the ghosts to have a guide back to the underworld where they belong.